-Best Solutions to Critical Process Died Error in Windows 10/7/8
+Best Fixes for Critical Process Died in Windows 10

-Well, Critical_Process_Died blue screen of death error, with the error code 0x000000EF, means that a critical system process is your computer died.
+Critical Process Died blue screen of death, with the error code 0x000000EF, means that a critical system process is your computer died.
 The process can be so critical that it could damage your hard disk, your memory or, even very rare, your processor.
 But no worries, we got you covered.
 Read on and locate the solutions to this problem.

 If this is the very first time you have this problem, your computer will restart and it’ll be back to normal.
 But if you’ve seen this error message many times, you need to do something about your PC, since it indicates that a critical system process is at fault.